 - Happens to Otacon's sister as well in Metal Gear Solid 2.
 One of the elderly hostages in the Plant mission will also wet herself upon you mistaking her for Jennifer.

-- In Metal Gear Solid 3 Sokolov wets himself when Ocelot decides to play Russian Roulette with him while juggling three pistols.
+- In Metal Gear Solid 3: Snake Eater Sokolov wets himself when Ocelot decides to play Russian Roulette with him while juggling three pistols.
 Snake also does this while being tortured by Colonel Volgin, but only because the electrical surges caused him to lose bladder control.

 - This happens to Johnny Sasaki in every game he's been in.
 And if he doesn't crap his pants in a scene, he comes very close.
-Best example: Metal Gear Solid 4, he shits his britches in the midst of a fight with Liquid's Haven Troopers, much to the disgust of everyone else.
+Best example: Metal Gear Solid 4: Guns of the Patriots, he shits his britches in the midst of a fight with Liquid's Haven Troopers, much to the disgust of everyone else.

 - The Sims -